The complete beginners guide to how do I teach my dog a recall?

 Recall Training Classes In Dorset

-This course will be about teaching the owner about 70% and the dog about 30%.
-Once I get the owner doing things right then we can expect the dog to start doing things right.
+Most trainers focus on the dog when recall training, but this course will be 70% teaching the owner and 30% the dog.
+Once I get the owner doing things right, we can expect the dog to start doing things right.